ianrrees/ianrrees.github.io/_posts/2019-05-15-anthology-of-effective-techniques-in-the-employment-of-computing-machines.markdown

 }
 ```

-Git aliases
+git stuff
 ===

+#### Aliases
-If you frequently use git from the command line, you might find git's alias feature helpful.
-In my ~/.gitconfig, I have:
+If you frequently use git from the command line, git's alias feature may be helpful.
+For instance, in my ~/.gitconfig, I have:

 ```
 [alias]